hammy275/immersive-mc/README.md

 # ImmersiveMC

+## WARNING

+This branch contains a modified build of ImmersiveMC with several changes!
+Please use the [regular 1.21.1 branch](https://github.com/hammy275/immersive-mc/tree/1.21.1) instead!

+### Changes Made

+- ImmersiveMC is disabled by default for players.
+One can use `/immersivemc enable [PLAYER]` to enable ImmersiveMC for the player, and `/immersivemc disable [PLAYER]` to disable it again.
+Note that these commands are already in regular ImmersiveMC!
+- The ability to disable ImmersiveMC outside VR is removed.
+It's found in the config, but changes to it will be ignored.

+## Rest of README

 Are you sick of in-game GUIs?
 Do you want to make your game immersive, whether you're in VR or not?
 Do you want to take Vivecraft to the next level?

 Then you'll love ImmersiveMC!